-Knee replacement is a surgical procedure performed in the United States since the 1960s.
+Knee replacement is a surgical procedure that has been performed in the United States since the 1960s.
 It entails the removal of diseased or damaged joint tissue, replacing it with an artificial joint called a prosthesis.
 Over the years, knee replacement techniques and instrumentation have undergone countless improvements.
 Today, knee replacement is one of the safest and most successful types of major surgery; in well over 90% of cases it is complication-free and results in significant pain relief and restoration of mobility.
-Depending on the amount of joint damage and patient health, either a partial knee replacement or a total knee replacement may be indicated.
+Depending on the amount of joint damage and the patient’s overall health, either a partial knee replacement or a total knee replacement may be indicated.

 A total knee replacement (TKR), also known as total knee arthroplasty (TKA), is a surgery that reconstructs an arthritic knee joint – replacing damaged tissue with artificial metal or plastic replacement parts called “prostheses.”
 These components are designed to conform to the bones meeting at the joint (femur and tibia) and facilitate joint movement, as healthy joint tissue once did.